shahab-systems/shahab-systems.github.io/index.md

   - Results: First release of standard work for the redesigned process implemented on 12/04/2021.
 - Connected the MBA and SE programs at PFW to advance their efforts in developing a new concentration in Engineering Management for the MBA Program targeted to the emerging needs of the students.
 - Re-designed manufacturing systems for 4 leading companies of Indiana to meet their customer demands.
-  - Results: Trained team members on creating and implementing standard work methods.
+  - Trained team members on creating and implementing standard work methods.
   - Improved the Overall Equipment Effectiveness from 75% to 85%.
   - Saved 2100 sq. ft. of floor space.
 - Designed and assisted in teaching courses at PFW as a Graduate Assistant.

 ## TRITON METAL PRODUCTS, Hamilton, IN